Aslan Usoyan: Criminal acts

 Starting in 2007, Usoyan was embroiled in a gang war with Georgian mobster Tariel Oniani, who was seeking to reestablish himself in Moscow.
 Several of Usoyan's top lieutenants were killed including the Armenian national Alek Minalyan, a man allegedly in charge of extorting construction firms working on the 2014 Winter Olympics.
 In July 2008 police raided Oniani's yacht as a meeting took place amongst the criminal leaders in an attempt to settle the conflict.
 Usoyan was not however amongst those detained.
-He later gave an interview to a newspaper, denying the stories of escalating violence and stated that "We are a peaceful people and don't bother anybody, we are for peace in order to prevent lawlessness".
+He later gave an interview to a newspaper, denying the stories of escalating violence and stated that 'We are a peaceful people and don't bother anybody, we are for peace in order to prevent lawlessness'.

 Vyacheslav Ivankov was brought in to mediate the conflict, in which he sided with Usoyan's faction.
 He was however shot by a sniper while leaving a Moscow restaurant in July 2009, and died of his wounds in October that year.
-Although he did not attend, Usoyan sent an elaborate wreath to Ivankov's funeral saying "To our brother from Grandpa Hassan".
+Although he did not attend, Usoyan sent an elaborate wreath to Ivankov's funeral saying 'To our brother from Grandpa Hassan'.

 In April 2010, Usoyan was arrested by Ukrainian security forces after entering the country illegally using false documents.
 His business in Ukraine was allegedly connected to a rift with an Armenian organized crime group.
 On 16 September 2010, Usoyan was shot by a 9 mm calibre bullet fired by an unidentified assailant in central Moscow, but survived the attack along with his bodyguard who was also wounded.
 It was at first announced to the press that Usoyan had died to ensure his safety.

 In the early 2010s the Obama administration placed sanctions on members of the alleged criminal organisation the Brothers' Circle.
 It has been speculated that the so-called circle is a stand-in for Usoyan's network.

 Alleged ties to PKK

-It was assumed that Usoyan, an ethnic Kurd, was one of the weapon suppliers to the Kurdistan Workers' Party (PKK) that is fighting an armed struggle against the Turkish state for an autonomous Kurdistan and cultural and political rights for the Kurds in Turkey.
+Usoyan, an ethnic Kurd, was accused of supplying money and weapons to the Kurdistan Workers' Party (PKK).